The Ministry Falling

 "…But Albus, surely, this magic is just too rare… No one in my family has ever been one—"

 "It doesn't necessarily have to be from your side of the family, James.
 Even though Lily is Muggle-born, somewhere down her family line there's magic," Dumbledore spoke.

 "Well, it definitely skipped a few generations," she exclaimed.
 "Do you think this is the Power the Dark Lord knows not, as the Prophecy states?"

 Remus knocked, breaking the conversation within.

 "Come in," Lily answered.

-The bedroom door opened.
-Harry saw a younger Dumbledore with grey hair and beard and his much younger parents.
-Lily was sitting by James's bed side and James was extremely pale and clammy.
-He was slowly, but shakily drinking a cup of tea.
+The bedroom door swung in.
+Harry saw a younger Dumbledore with grey hair and beard.
+Lily was sitting on the edge of the James's sick bed and he was extremely pale and clammy.
+James was slowly, but shakily drinking a cup of tea.

 Remus tugged on the child to enter.
-"Come on, Harry, it's OK."
+"Come on, Harry, it's Okay."
+The boy was scared.

-James grinned over his cup of tea.
-"Ahh, here's my little tyke!"
+James grinned over his tea.
+"Here's my little tyke!"

 "Harry, come here."
 Lily smiled, patting her lap.